 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Discuss your concerns with your healthcare provider before making a decision.

 What are treatment side effects?

-Cancer treatment such as chemotherapy and radiation can damage normal cells.
-This can cause side effects such as hair loss, mouth sores and vomiting.
+Cancer treatment such as chemo and radiation can damage normal cells.
+This can cause side effects like hair loss, mouth sores, and vomiting.